phisikus/plotka/README.md

 The library distinguishes _Talker_ and _Listener_ as separate instances that can respectively send messages to a _Peer_ and handle incomming ones by invoking provided message consumer.

-It is a work in progress - check out the _examples/java-example_ project for reference.
+It is a work in progress - check out the _examples_ directory for usage inspiration.
+There are examples in Java and Scala with proposed way of configuration and docker deployment.

 ```xml
 <repositories>